-We may also encounter significant competition for local, regional and national supply agreements with vehicle sellers.
-There can be no assurance that the existence of other local, regional or national contracts entered into by our competitors will not have a material adverse effect on our business or our expansion plans.
+We may also encounter significant competition for local, regional, and national supply agreements with vehicle sellers.
+There can be no assurance that the existence of other local, regional, or national contracts entered into by our competitors will not have a material adverse effect on our business or our expansion plans.
 Furthermore, we are likely to face competition from major competitors in the acquisition of vehicle storage facilities, which could significantly increase the cost of such acquisitions and thereby materially impede our expansion objectives or have a material adverse effect on our consolidated results of operations.
 These potential new competitors may include consolidators of automobile dismantling businesses, organized salvage vehicle buying groups, automobile manufacturers, automobile auctioneers and software companies.
 While most vehicle sellers have abandoned or reduced efforts to sell salvage vehicles directly without the use of service providers such as us, there can be no assurance that this trend will continue, which could adversely affect our market share, consolidated results of operations and financial position.
 Additionally, existing or new competitors may be significantly larger and have greater financial and marketing resources than us; therefore, there can be no assurance that we will be able to compete successfully in the future.

-Federal, state, and local government regulation of the vehicle sales industry may impair our operations, increase our costs of doing business and create potential liability.
+Regulation of the vehicle sales industry may impair our operations, increase our costs of doing business, and create potential liability.

-Participants in the vehicle sales industry are subject to and may be required to expend funds to ensure compliance with, a variety of governmental, regulatory and administrative rules, regulations.
-Among other laws and regulations, we are subject at the state level to land use ordinances, business licensure requirements and procedures, vehicle registration rules and procedures, and regulations relating to zoning and land use.
-We are subject at the federal level to laws and regulations relating to the environment, anti-money laundering, anti-corruption, and reporting requirements to law enforcement relating to vehicle transfers.
-Many of these laws and regulations are frequently complex and subject to interpretation, and failure to comply with present or future regulations or changes in interpretations of existing governmental officials regarding the development and/or operation of our business facilities.
-We believe that we are in compliance in all material respects with applicable regulatory requirements.
-We may be subject to similar types of regulations by federal, national, provincial, state and local governmental agencies in new markets.
-In addition, new regulatory requirements or changes in existing requirements may delay or increase the cost of opening new facilities, may limit our base of vehicle buyers and may decrease demand for our vehicles.
+Participants in the vehicle sales industry are subject to, and may be required to expend funds to ensure compliance with a variety of laws, regulations, and ordinances.
+These include, without limitation, land use ordinances, business and occupational licensure requirements and procedures, vehicle titling, sales, and registration rules and procedures, and laws and regulations relating to the environment, anti-money laundering, anti-corruption, exporting, and reporting and notification requirements to agencies and law enforcement relating to vehicle transfers.
+Many of these laws and regulations are frequently complex and subject to interpretation, and failure to comply with present or future regulations or changes in interpretations of existing laws or regulations may result in impairment or suspension of our operations and the imposition of penalties and other liabilities.
+At various times, we may be involved in disputes with local governmental officials regarding the development and/or operation of our business facilities.
+We may be subject to similar types of regulations by governmental agencies in new markets.
+In addition, new legal or regulatory requirements or changes in existing requirements may delay or increase the cost of opening new facilities, may limit our base of vehicle buyers, may decrease demand for our vehicles, and may adversely impact our ability to conduct business.